-1. Executive Order No. 796, entitled, Student Records Administration, requires the issuance of policies and regulations by the campus to implement the mandate of subject laws.
-The policies and procedures adopted herein constitute the University's implementation statement required to administer the Family Educational Rights and Privacy Act (FERPA).
+1. Executive Order No. 382, entitled, Student Records Administration, requires the issuance of policies and regulations by the campus to implement the mandate of subject laws.
+The policies and procedures adopted herein constitute the University's implementation statement required to administer the Family Educational Rights and Privacy Act (FERPA) (more familiarly known as the Buckley Amendment) and Sections 67100-67147.5 of the California Education Code.